 The Hawks have their first losing streak.

-Atlanta dropped its second straight game with a 107-92 loss to Orlando Tuesday night at Philips Arena.
-The Hawks haven’t lost two games in a row all season.
+Atlanta dropped its second straight game with a 109-92 loss to Orlando Tuesday night at Philips Arena.
+The Hawks hadn’t lost two games in a row all season.

 The Hawks (8-7, 4-3 home) had given up an average of 89.3 points in the past three games.
 The Magic surpassed that total 1:51 into the fourth quarter.

 Jeff Teague and Al Horford led the Hawks with 15 points apiece.
-Lou Williams added 11 points off the bench in 24 minutes, the longest he has played this season.
+Lou Williams added 11 points and eight assists in a season-high 24 minutes.

 Kyle Korver extended his streak to 88 games with a 3-pointer, one shy of Dana Barros’ NBA record.
 He can tie the mark Wednesday at the Rockets.
 He connected from long range in the second quarter to move past Dan Majerle (1,360) for 26th on the all-time made 3-pointers list.